 On the Venafi blog, we frequently share stories of organizations that are negatively affected when a TLS certificate expires and causes an outage.
-Google Voice and Epic Games are two recent examples.
-In these examples, and many others, the story is often similar—a certificate expires and makes the system or application it’s running on unavailable.
+Google Voice and Epic Games are two examples.
+In these cases, and many others, the story is often similar—a certificate expires and makes the system or application it’s running on unavailable.
 Or a wildcard certificate expires and takes down more systems or applications than were originally accounted for.

 We’ve also talked a lot in this blog about how to eliminate outages.
 We’re fortunate to work with many organizations that have solved the certificate-based outages challenge.
-Throughout the years, we’ve carefully looked at what these successful organizations do, and we see very consistent patterns for them versus the organizations that we still see struggling with outages.
+Throughout the years, we’ve carefully looked at what these successful organizations do and we see very consistent patterns for them versus the organizations that we still see struggling with outages.
 We’ve documented what we’ve seen in our VIA Venafi: Eight Steps to Eliminating Certificate Based Outages methodology.